FredrickV/opengl_shadows/README.md

 **General Tips**

-1. Apply bias in the shadow map pass.
+1. Apply bias in the shadow map pass, not in the light pass unless you perform forward rendering.
 2. Cull back face only (shadow cast front face)
 3. Experiment with glPolygonOffset(xx,xx); glEnable(GL_POLYGON_OFFSET_FILL); when rendering depth pass.
 (I am currently not using it)
 4. Experiment with dFdxCoarse(fast) vs dFdxFine(slower) for performance gains.
 I have not seen any quality loss with the fast method (Req.
 OpenGL 4.5+)